Corral de Tierra, California

 Corral de Tierra (Spanish for "Pen of Earth") is an unincorporated community in Monterey County, California.
-It is located in the Corral de Tierra Valley, on the former land grant of Corral de Tierra, at an elevation of 404 feet (123 m).
+It is located in the Corral de Tierra Valley, on the former land grant of Rancho Corral de Tierra, at an elevation of 404 feet (123 m).

 Government

 At the county level, Corral de Tierra is represented on the Monterey County Board of Supervisors by Supervisor Mary Adams.